Imran4424/iOS-InterviewQuestions/Swift.md

 #### Type Erasure in Network Calls

-Consider a scenario where you define a NetworkRequest protocol with an associated type for the expected ResponseType:
+Consider a scenario where we define a NetworkRequest protocol with an associated type for the expected ResponseType:

 ```swift
 protocol NetworkRequest {